tensorflow/tfx/tfx/orchestration/experimental/kubernetes/README.md

 resource uses a
 [Nodeport](https://cloud.google.com/kubernetes-engine/docs/how-to/exposing-apps#creating_a_service_of_type_nodeport)
 to expose its service.
-To log on to your jupyter server, you need the external ip, port and log in token.
+To log on to your Jupyter server, you need the external ip, port and log in token.
 You may customize a log in password after the first time you log in.

 To obtain the log in token, first use `kubectl get pods` to locate the pod name